To keep up to date with publications:

 - Visit my Google Scholar profile, and signup for email updates for new publications.

-PhD dissertation: Cognition and consequences of the belief in free will (defended May 2014).
+- (0) PhD thesis: Cognition and consequences of the belief in free will (official record at HKUST)

 Abstracts of published articles